rsecke/rsecke.github.io/_posts/2021-03-26-Setting-Up-Your-Own-Website-Using-Github-Pages.md

 ### Permalinks

 Permalinks give permanent links to your blog posts.
-This is the way I organize my blogs since I don't like the unnecessary directories and dates on my link.
+This is the way I organize my blogs since I don't like unnecessary directories and dates on my link.
 I came up with several overarching "directories" that categorize my posts.

 - `/technology` is the permalink for my posts relating to technology
 - `/htb` is the permalink for my posts relating to Hack the Box